nanotheorygroup/kaldo/dockerfiles/README.md

 docker run --rm --gpus all kaldo-dev pytest
 ```

-Post-execution, verify KALDo's GPU support and additional features.
-The container installs the main branch of KALDo, suitable for a test environment.
+Post-execution, verify kALDo's GPU support and additional features.
+The container installs the main branch of kALDo, suitable for a test environment.

 ### Additional Resources

 - For detailed Docker and GPU support information, consult [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) and [here](https://www.tensorflow.org/install/docker).
-- The development version (`devel`) includes the full KALDo package, intended for debugging or full access to KALDo's features.
+- The development version (`devel`) includes the full kALDo package, intended for debugging or full access to kALDo's features.
 - DeepMD base kit can be found at https://hub.docker.com/r/deepmodeling/deepmd-kit/tags